ahmedhelalley/printf/README.md

 # _printf :page_facing_up:

-A formatted output conversion C program projet, it was done as part of the low-level programming and algorithm track at ALX.
+A formatted output conversion C program project, it was done as part of the Software Engineernig track at ALX.
 This program is a similar version of the C standard library function, `printf`.

 ## Dependencies

-The `_printf` function was coded on an Ubuntu 14.04 LTS machine with `gcc` version 13.2.0.
+The `_printf` function was coded on an Ubuntu 20.04 LTS machine with `gcc` version 13.2.0.

 ## Usage